Bag-of-words model: Implementations

-However, term frequencies are not necessarily the best representation for the text.
-Common words like "the", "a", "to" are almost always the terms with highest frequency in the text.
-Thus, having a high raw count does not necessarily mean that the corresponding word is more important.
-To address this problem, one of the most popular ways to "normalize" the term frequencies is to weight a term by the inverse of document frequency, or tf–idf.
+Implementations of the bag-of-words model might involve using frequencies of words in a document to represent its contents.
+The frequencies can be "normalized" by the inverse of document frequency, or tf–idf.
 Additionally, for the specific purpose of classification, supervised alternatives have been developed to account for the class label of a document.
 Lastly, binary (presence/absence or 1/0) weighting is used in place of frequencies for some problems (e.g., this option is implemented in the WEKA machine learning software system).